 This photo of the pelican gazing out to sea was taken on the St. Augustine Beach fishing pier in Florida.
 I just happened to capture this moment as he seemed to be staring out to sea in an almost long glance.

 It’s one of my favorite images just because this pelican seems to have human emotion you can relate to.
-It’s processed with PS Touch and VSCO Cam.
+It’s processed with VSCO Cam and PS Touch.

 Gravity is Only a Theory